ozten/sudosocial/README.markdown

 as well as [Django 1.1 docs](http://docs.djangoproject.com/en/1.1/).

 Those urls above have more info, but basically:

+1. Grab the source

+        git clone git://github.com/ozten/sudosocial.git
-  # setup a virtualenv sudosocial (optional, see link above for zamboni virtual env setup)
+1. *Optional* setup a virtualenv for sudosocial (See link above for zamboni virtual env setup and pro tips)

-  ## workon sudosocial
+        easy_install virtualenv
+        virtualenv --no-site-packages ~/.sudosocial
+        source ~/.sudosocial/bin/activate
+   Your command line should now show something like:

+        (.sudosocial)>
+2.

-  # pip install -r requirements.txt
+        pip install -r requirements.txt
-  # Any errors?
+3. Any errors?
-  # create a database
+4. create a database

+        $ mysql -uroot -p
+        mysql> create database sudosocial_dev charset 'utf8';

+5. Create Django settings file and then edit mysql username and password

-  # update settings.py
+        cp settings-dev.py settings.py

+6. run

-  # run python manage.py syncdb
+        python manage.py syncdb
+7.

-  # python manage.py runserver 0.0.0.0:8000
+        python manage.py runserver 0.0.0.0:8000

+Step 847, there is no step 847.
+It's that easy.

+## Updating after git pull ##

+Things are still under development, so you have two choices after a git pull brings down model.py changes (and migration files)

+1. Drop database and syncdb
+or
-  # from mysql prompt, execute the migrations under docs/database/migrations/
+2. From mysql prompt, execute the migrations under docs/database/migrations/

-You may need to sudo apt-get install python-lxml depending on your setup.

 ### Requirements ###
 Again, you can find these in the VM, but:

- * Python 2.5
+ * Python 2.5+
  * Mysql
  * See requirements.txt for Python requirements.

+You may need to sudo apt-get install python-lxml depending on your setup.

 ### Patchouli ###
 What is "patchouli" in the code?